 I.1 Scope

-The guidelines in this appendix are intended to facilitate the efficient transfer of deliverables from focus groups (FGs) aimed at being base material for the development of draft ITU-T Recommendations or Supplements.
+The guidelines in this appendix are intended to facilitate the efficient transfer of deliverables from focus groups (FGs) aimed at being base material for the development of draft ITU-T Recommendations or informative texts (see [b-ITU-T A.13]).

 Focus groups are a flexible tool for progressing new work.
 According to the core text of this Recommendation, focus group deliverables can be in the form of technical specifications, reports on standards gap analysis results or base material for the development of draft Recommendations.

 Such flexibility may allow focus groups to develop a wide range of deliverables with the involvement of external stakeholders.
-However, this flexibility can sometimes be a shortcoming, as their deliverables may not be structured or contain material ready to be used as specifications, or their development is not sufficiently coordinated with the parentgroup to ensure a speedy handling at study groups, after completion of the deliverables by focus groups.
+However, this flexibility can sometimes be a shortcoming, as their deliverables may not be structured or contain material ready to be used as specifications, or their development is not sufficiently coordinated with the relevant study groups to ensure a speedy handling at study groups, after completion of the deliverables by focus groups.

 I.2 Streamlining the transfer of deliverables by focus groups and their approval by study groups